flaneurette/Tailscale-Split-Traffic-Setup-for-Web-Server/README.md

 - Traffic encryption beyond the server: Even if someone is monitoring the network at your data center, they only see encrypted Tailscale traffic.
 The actual destinations and content of your requests are hidden.

 - Custom DNS filtering: Route traffic through a home network with advanced DNS blocklists (e.g., Pi-hole, AdGuard Home, or NextDNS at the router level).
 This prevents your server from connecting to known malware domains, botnet C&C servers, or newly registered domains often used in attacks.
-If a connection is made to a (botnet) C&C server, it will give the wrong IP to them.
-Rending any attack useless at the ISP level.

-- Centralized monitoring: By routing through your home network, you gain visibility into your server's outbound connections.
-You can detect unusual patterns and quickly block suspicious traffic if your server is compromised.
+- Decoy IP address: If your server is compromised and connects to a botnet C&C server or phone-home endpoint, the attacker receives your home or other VPS IP instead of your server's IP.
+This renders ISP-level attacks against your server useless, as they would target the wrong infrastructure.
+The attacker cannot DDoS your server or use your server IP for further attacks since they don't actually have it.

+- Email compatibility: By excluding email ports from the tunnel, your mail server maintains proper SPF, DKIM, and reverse DNS records, ensuring email deliverability isn't affected.

 - Reduce "phone-home" calls: If your server or any installed software were compromised, DNS filtering and traffic monitoring can help block or detect unauthorized communication attempts.